Chambers and Blohm’s mission is to provide quality mental health care to improve the lives of clients and their families.

 Julijana Nevland, PhD

-Dr. Nevland is a Licensed Psychologist, Assistant Professor, and Chair of the Graduate Counseling Program at the University of Mary.
+Dr. Nevland is a Licensed Psychologist with over a decade of mental health experience.
 She received her doctorate in Counseling Psychology from the University of North Dakota.
 Dr. Nevland completed her pre-doctoral internship with the Federal Bureau of Prisons, where she received specialized training in neuropsychological and forensic assessment, suicide prevention, substance abuse, dual diagnosis, and treatment of severe mental illness.
-She has worked in various clinical settings to include state and federal prisons, veteran administration hospital (VA), and community mental health agencies.
-Dr. Nevland enjoys working with individuals, families, and couples (all ages), and specializes in the treatment of mood disorders (e.g., depression, bipolar), anxiety disorders, PTSD/ trauma/grief, relationship difficulties, and improving adjustment/coping skills.
-Dr. Nevland also completes comprehensive neuropsychological assessments and pain evaluations.
-She has a special interest in organizational consulting and training, regarding the role of mental health variables in improving motivation, conflict resolution, stress management, and overall wellness.
+She has worked in various clinical settings to include state and federal prisons, veteran administration hospital (VA), private university, and community mental health agencies.
+Dr. Nevland enjoys working with individuals, families, and couples (all ages), and specializes in the treatment of mood disorders (e.g., depression, bipolar), anxiety disorders, PTSD/ trauma/grief, relationship difficulties, LGBTQ affirmative interventions, and improving adjustment/coping skills.
+Dr. Nevland has a special interest in organizational consulting and training, regarding the role of mental health variables in improving motivation, conflict resolution, stress management, and overall wellness.

 Bob Johnson, PhD